mcjazzyfunky/js-surface/README.md

-Now to the questions why React's API seems a bit suboptimal (be aware that the author of jsSurface is a very big fan of React, and thinks that React is really the most ground-breaking library in UI development - so please see the following comments as well-meant proposals for React's long-term evolution):
+Now to the questions why React's API seems a bit suboptimal (be aware that the author of jsSurface is a very big fan of React, and thinks that React is really on the most ground-breaking libraries in UI development - so please see the following comments as well-meant proposals for React's long-term evolution):